 - Competitive features: Pay in 30 lets you defer 100% of principal for a month

-Klarna is a popular buy now, pay later app with a giant vendor list and a unique twist on the BNPL formula.
+Klarna is a popular app with a giant vendor list and a unique twist on the BNPL formula.

 In addition to your typical pay-in-4 schedule, Klarna offers a pay-in-30 plan where you pay nothing up front, and pay your principal in full exactly 30 days later.
 As long as you make the full payment, Klarna charges no interest.

 For better or worse, Klarna doesn’t report payments to credit bureaus.
-That’s a lucky break if you miss a payment since it won’t impact your credit score, but a bit of a downer if you pay on time since it won’t boost your credit score either.
+That’s a lucky break if you missed payments since it won’t impact your credit score, but a bit of a downer if you pay on time since it won’t boost your credit score either.

 PayPal Credit: Best for Widespread Acceptance